 Source: The Mainichi

 Are you in need of a last-minute Christmas gift?
 You can now give a ZenPop subscription box as a gift, with our new 'Give as Gift' option.

-Surprise someone with a delicious box of treats, or kawaii stationery, from Japan.
-And the best thing is, it's already beautifully packaged, so no need to wrap!
+Surprise someone with a delicious box of delicious ramen, snacks, candy or kawaii stationery, from Japan!

 ZenPop's December Happy Holidays Packs